ekuiter/torte/README.md

   The results were stored in the [feature-model-repository](https://github.com/ekuiter/feature-model-repository).
   Its functionality is completely subsumed by torte and more efficient and reliable due to our Docker integration.
 - [tseitin-or-not-tseitin](https://github.com/ekuiter/tseitin-or-not-tseitin) extended the [feature-model-repository-pipeline](https://github.com/ekuiter/feature-model-repository-pipeline) to allow for transformation and analysis of feature models.
-  It was mostly intended as a replication package for a single academic paper.
+  It was mostly intended as a reproduction package for a single academic paper.
-  Its functionality is almost completely subsumed by torte, which can be used to create replication packages for many different experiments.
+  Its functionality is almost completely subsumed by torte, which can be used to create reproduction packages for many different experiments.

 If you are looking for a curated collection of feature models from various domains, have a look at our [feature-model-benchmark](https://github.com/SoftVarE-Group/feature-model-benchmark).